 The number of wild rice harvesting licenses purchased annually may provide an indication of rice abundance.
 The number of licenses sold has generally decreased since 1957, when the licenses were first required, from an average of 10,300 per year in the 1960s to 2,000 per year in the 1990s to 1,300 in 2002.

-- Wild rice buyers and processors
+- Wild rice identification

 - Statewide inventory of wild rice waters (2008-02-15)